 This document explains how to optimize the parallelization of parametric computations of COMSOL Multiphysics by using Cluster Sweep node and Batch mode license, which is available for all COMSOL licenses provided by CMC.
-The procedure is based on a Linux compute cluster.

 The following description is based on a CMC Cloud design environment.
 If you need more information on using the cloud, refer to the Quick Start Guide: Using CMC Cloud Design Environments.
 You may use the CMC Cloud – My Linux CAD workstation, or a local Linux workstation at your university.